Giorgia Villa: 2022

 Villa competed at the DTB Pokal Team Challenge.
 Her scores on uneven bars and balance beam contributed towards Italy's second-place finish.
 Individually she won gold on uneven bars.
 Villa next competed at the City of Jesolo Trophy.
 She helped Italy finish second as a team and individually placed third on the uneven bars.
 In June Villa competed at the Mediterranean Games alongside Martina Maggio, Alice D'Amato, Asia D'Amato, and Angela Andreoli.
 Together they won gold in the team competition, over five points ahead of second place France.
 In August Villa competed at the European Championships.
-She contributed scores on uneven bars and balance beam towards Italy's first place finish.
+She contributed scores on uneven bars and balance beam towards Italy's first-place finish.
 During event finals Villa placed fourth and seventh on uneven bars and balance beam respectively.

 In October Villa competed at the Italian National Championships.
 She made her return to the all-around for the first time since the previous year's national championships; she placed fourth.
 During event finals she co-won the uneven bars title alongside Maggio and placed third on balance beam.
 Villa was later named to the team to compete at the World Championships in Liverpool alongside Alice D'Amato, Martina Maggio, Manila Esposito, Veronica Mandriota, and alternate Elisa Iorio.
+They end up in fifth place, with Villa contributing on bars and beam.

 2023

 Villa competed at the Baku World Cup where she finished second on uneven bars and first on balance beam.
+She next competed at the European Championships where she helped Italy finish second as a team.
+Individually she finished fourth on the uneven bars for the third consecutive year.
+Villa next competed at the Cairo World Cup where she once again won gold on balance beam and silver on uneven bars.
+Her two wins on balance beam won her the World Cup series title on the apparatus.

+2024

+In July Villa competed at the Italian Championships where she placed fourth in the all-around.
+At the conclusion of the competition she was named to the team to represent Italy at the 2024 Summer Olympics alongside Alice D'Amato, Angela Andreoli, Elisa Iorio, and Manila Esposito.

+At the 2024 Olympic Games Villa helped Italy qualify to the team final in second place.
+During the team final Villa contributed a score on the uneven bars towards Italy's second place finish, tying Italy's highest Olympic team placement.
+The last time the Italian women won an Olympic team medal was 96 years prior at the 1928 Olympic Games.
+During the Olympic Games, Villa went viral for her previous sponsorship deal with the Consorzio del Formaggio Parmigiano Reggiano, the Italian business consortium that promotes and ensures the quality and authenticity of Parmesan cheese.